node-3d/addon-tools-raub/doc/snippets.md

 ## C++ Addon building

-N-API addons are built separately from the installation, so we can't/shouldn't put the file **binding.gyp** to the module root anymore.
+**NAPI** addons are built separately from the installation, so we shouldn't put the file **binding.gyp** to the module root anymore.
 It is better to have a separate folder with a separate **package.json**, **binding.gyp** and the sources.